-A Rav-Kav is an electronic ticket used on public transport in Israel which can be loaded using cash or credit card.
+A Rav-Kav is an electronic ticket used on public transport in Israel.
+It can be loaded using cash or credit card.
 The Rav-Kav can be used with both bus and train transportation in Israel.
 The Rav-Kav card is much more convenient as it means travelers do not need to worry about carrying cash.

 Rav-Kavs have two categories, including a personalized card and an anonymous card.
 Local Israelis use personalized cards that include their name and photo on the card, and any relevant information about their status, for example, student or senior.
 For travelers, an anonymous card is advisable.

-For travelers looking to purchase anonymous Rav-Kavs, there are several designated locations around Tel Aviv including all of the Tel Aviv train stations, the Central Bus Station (level 6) and in the arrivals hall of Ben Gurion Airport.
+For travelers looking to purchase anonymous Rav-Kavs, there are several designated locations around Tel Aviv.
+This includes all of the Tel Aviv train stations, the Central Bus Station (level 6), and the arrival hall of Ben Gurion Airport.
 To purchase a Rav-Kav is 5 nis.

 No. While this was allowed in the past, the driver can no longer take cash or load any payment onto the Rav-Kav card.

 In addition to the HopOn app, which offers real-time bus info, another helpful bus app is called Moovit.
-Moovit helps plan routes, provides up to date bus information, and gives a helpful ring when your stop is approaching while riding the bus, using real-time tracking.
+Moovit helps plan routes, provides up to date bus information, and gives a helpful ring when your stop is approaching.
+It uses real-time tracking.
 It can be difficult for travelers to use, since although the app is in English, many times the street names are only listed in Hebrew.